 “Having some supplies in a backpack that anyone in your household can grab on their way out, if you have to leave in a hurry, is a good idea.”
 Mrs Cheesman says most people will already have some basic survival items at home.

-Check out the Ministry of Civil Defence and Emergency Management's site for more information.
+Check out the National Emergency Management Agency's site for more information.

 If you're still keen on buying a pre-made kit, here's an analysis of each of the ones we tested.
 See our table below to compare the kits' contents.

 Overall score 75%